 Impact is likely to carry even more significance in REF2021 than it did in the previous exercise.
 This will be measured through impact case studies which will need to be clear, evidenced and auditable.

-City submitted 49 impact case studies to REF2014 and it aims to be in a position to submit an additional five to ten in the next REF.
 The new impact case studies will probably form the major component of the qualitative part of REF2021 according to the latest indications from HEFCE.

 City will demonstrate its increasingly vibrant research environment through the number and quality of its PhD students and by continuing to increase Research Grants and Contracts income.